Trebor-Katalbas/eliterides-prototype/README.md

 # eliterides-prototype
 A prototype website for our college project
+-pure HTML/CSS/JS